-The first data to be submitted to NZRIS will come from three major research funding organisations: the Ministry of Business, Innovation and Employment; the Royal Society Te Apārangi; and The Health Research Council of New Zealand.
+The first data being submitted to NZRIS is from three major research funding organisations: the Ministry of Business, Innovation and Employment; the Royal Society Te Apārangi; and The Health Research Council of New Zealand.

-These organisations are known as NZRIS early data providers, and they will provide data about the various funds that they manage.
+These organisations are known as NZRIS early data providers, and they are providing data about the various funds that they manage.
 These include the Royal Society Te Apārangi’s Marsden Fund, MBIE’s Endeavour Fund and the Health Research Council’s Partnership Programme, among others.

-The three data providers will submit data that relates to their funds.
-The data will include information about the awards they have granted, the purpose and amounts of those awards, and who has received them.
+The three data providers are submitting data that relates to their funds.
+The data includes information about the awards they have granted, the purpose and amounts of those awards, and who has received them.

-The data submitted needs to meet the NZRIS Data Specifications in order to be accepted by the system.
+All data submitted to NZRIS needs to meet the NZRIS Data Specifications in order to be accepted by the system.
 The specifications require data to be broken down into a series of standardised “data entities”.
-A data entity is a table of data fields relating to one topic or aspect – for example, the NZRIS data entity known as “Asset Pool” is used to describe a research fund, and it includes data fields such as its name, size and establishment date.
+A data entity is a table of data fields relating to one topic or aspect – for example, the NZRIS data entity known as "Asset Pool”-(Fund)” is used to describe a research fund, and it includes data fields such as its name, size and establishment date.

-The data entities that each data provider will submit in Phase 1 include:
+The data entities that each data provider is submitting in Phase 1 include: